Kylee-Grant/ETL-project/README.md

 The variables from the disney table were joined with the variables in the imdb table using the imdb_id index.

 ## Final Tables or Collections
+Please see the images below of the final tables.
 In working with this database, the user may encounter a few issues that warrant attention.
-These are divided into sections based on their respective table below.
+These issues are listed below their respective table.

 ### IMDB
 ![IMDb Db](Images/imdbdb.png?raw=true "IMDb Db")